Notable Representations, Key Contacts

-- We have litigators in seven offices throughout the country, but rather than being compartmentalized by area or geography, our practices operate as an integrated practice group comprising lawyers with various areas of expertise drawn from our offices throughout the country.
-This cross-practice and cross-office “one-firm” approach allows us to undertake a coordinated analysis and readily manage complex class actions by bringing to bear the full breadth and strength of the firm to address our clients’ needs.
+- We have litigators throughout the United States and Europe, but rather than being compartmentalized by area or geography, our practices operate as an integrated practice group comprising lawyers with various areas of expertise.
+This cross-practice and cross-office one-firm approach allows us to undertake a coordinated analysis and readily manage complex class actions by bringing to bear the full breadth and strength of the Firm to address our clients’ needs.

-- Our lawyers are thought leaders in the field of class action litigation, contributing articles to leading reviews and journals and frequently appearing as speakers and panelists at, among others, national, state and local bar conferences and conventions, continuing legal education courses, and industry meetings.
+- Our lawyers are thought leaders in the field of class action litigation, publishing a quarterly journal focusing on class action developments, contributing articles to leading reviews and journals, and frequently appearing as speakers and panelists at, among others, national, state and local bar conferences and conventions, continuing legal education courses, and industry meetings.

 Given the inevitable high stakes of consumer class actions, our initial focus is to explore whether an early resolution of the case is achievable - whether that is through a dismissal on the pleadings, defeating class certification, or prevailing on summary judgment.
 When our client is open to resolving a matter through a settlement, we explore ways to strategically and creatively devise acceptable settlement parameters in line with the client’s business objectives.
 We have had considerable success negotiating with class counsel and obtaining court approvals for innovative settlements.

-Weil’s litigation department has extensive experience handling high-profile ERISA class actions involving claims for breach of fiduciary duty and improper benefit denials and reductions.
-We routinely deal with complex issues that require coordination of multiple disciplines – including bankruptcy, tax, labor and foreign law – to align legal solutions with business objectives, and our firm’s employment lawyers bring a broad expertise in all aspects of employee benefits and executive compensation law.
+Weil has extensive experience handling high-profile ERISA class actions involving claims for breach of fiduciary duty and improper benefit denials and reductions.
+We routinely deal with complex issues that require coordination of multiple disciplines – including bankruptcy, tax, labor and foreign law – to align legal solutions with business objectives, and our Firm’s employment lawyers bring a broad expertise in all aspects of employee benefits and executive compensation law.

 Our lawyers have achieved significant victories that established important precedents in the nation’s highest court and in cases affecting industry-wide practices, including health care, financial services, and professional services.
 We have represented numerous clients in crisis situations, including in early, precedent-setting “stock drop” litigations and in claims brought by the Pension Benefit Guaranty Corporation.